influxdata/hackathon-2017-sf/README.md

 * 09:30-17:00: hack!
 * 17:00-17:30: judges review projects
 * 17:30-18:00: 3 minute presentation to present your hack, our panel of judges honor the winners.

+# Chatroom
+* Visit [our Gitter chatroom](https://gitter.im/influxathon/hackathon_2017_sf) to connect with other participants, brainstorm, and collaborate!